EPCCed/hpcss25/README.md

 around 12:30 and coffee breaks mid-morning and mid-afternoon.

-However, for the first day **Monday 16th** could you please arrive at the Bayes Building at 09:00 to give us more time for introductions, admin tasks etc.
+However, for the first day **Monday 16th** could you please arrive at the Bayes Building, 47 Potterrow, Edinburgh EH8 9BT, **at 09:00** to give us more time for introductions, admin tasks etc.

 Lectures will take place in Bayes or Room 2.14 in the **Lister Learning and Teaching Centre**, 5 Roxburgh Pl, Edinburgh EH8 9SU (this is about 5